Fenil-1605/E-COMMERCE-SYSTEM-/README.md

 7. Open:
    `http://localhost/BookVerse/`

-## Admin login
-Email: admin@bookverse.com
-Password: admin123

 ## Notes
-- Payment is intentionally simplified to Cash on Delivery because the assignment gives COD as an example and does not require a real payment gateway.
 - Product/category images are local SVG placeholders so the project works without downloading image files.
 - Bootstrap is loaded from CDN for a clean responsive UI.
 For a completely offline setup, Bootstrap files can later be downloaded into the project.